Prenuptial & Postnuptial Agreements

 Common Issues Addressed in Marital Agreements

-One of the primary purposes of marital agreements is to determine how property and debts will be divided in the event of divorce or separation.
-This includes specifying how assets such as real estate, savings, and retirement accounts, will be divided.
+A primary reason for marital agreements is to outline how property and debts will be divided in a divorce or separation.
+The agreement can detail how assets such as real estate, savings, and retirement accounts will be distributed.

-Couples can also address the allocation of debts, such as mortgages, credit card balances, or personal loans.
-By outlining these terms in advance, couples may be able to reduce the financial and emotional strain during a divorce or separation.
+Couples may also address the division of debts, including mortgages, credit card balances, or personal loans.
+By outlining these terms in advance, couples can reduce the financial and emotional strain of divorce or separation.

 Defining Separate Property

 Tennessee law distinguishes between separate property (assets owned before the marriage or acquired individually through gifts or inheritance) and marital property.
-A marital agreement allows couples to codify these distinctions, thereby protecting their individual assets.
-This step is particularly beneficial for people with substantial personal assets or family heirlooms, as it aims to prevent potential disputes over ownership.
+A marital agreement allows couples to formalize these distinctions, helping protect individual assets.
+This step is particularly helpful for those with substantial personal assets or family heirlooms, aiming to prevent potential disputes.

 Spousal Support (Alimony)